-- A) On His way to Jerusalem the next morning, Jesus explains the cursing of the fig tree to His disciples (Matthew 21:20-22; Mark 11:20-21). - Almost immediately, Jesus enters the temple and begins to get into debates and related teaching in the temple (Matthew 21:23-23:39; Mark 11:27-12:44). - C) The connection between the cursing of the fig tree, and the cleansing of the temple, and the debates/challenges of the religious leaders is clear...
-Jesus' judgments are against the fruitless leaders of Israel (fig tree) who have sold-out their faithful lives for big profits (temple profiteering). - D) The religious leaders are secure in their positions of influence (and fruitlessness/profits) through the burden of traditions which cannot be attained (cf. Matthew 23:1-39), which Jesus summarily dismantles through His teaching. - E) This approach, as you can imagine, was not popular with the religious leaders of Jerusalem, particularly with the Sadducees and Pharisees (cf. Matthew 23).
-Jesus heads out to Bethany, but stops to teach on the Mount of Olives (Mark 13:1-3). - F) Jesus teaches about "the end times" on the Mount of Olives, in a section of the Bible popularly known as the "Olivet Discourse" (Matthew 24:1-25:46; Mark 13:1-37). - G) Jesus teaches about the tearing down and rebuilding of the temple, both a metaphor for His own life and a prediction of the destruction of the temple in 70 A.D.
+- A) On His way to Jerusalem the next morning, Jesus explains the cursing of the fig tree to His disciples (Matthew 21:20-22; Mark 11:20-21). - B) Almost immediately, Jesus enters the temple and begins to get into debates and related teaching in the temple (Matthew 21:23-23:39; Mark 11:27-12:44). - C) The connection between the cursing of the fig tree, and the cleansing of the temple, and the debates/challenges of the religious leaders is clear...
+Jesus' judgments are against the fruitless leaders of Israel (fig tree) who have sold-out their faithful lives for big profits (temple profiteering). - D) The religious leaders are secure in their positions of influence (and fruitlessness/profits) through the burden of traditions which cannot be attained (cf. Matthew 23:1-39), which Jesus summarily dismantles through His teaching. - E) This approach, as you can imagine, was not popular with religious leaders in Jerusalem, - particularly the Sadducees and Pharisees (cf. Matthew 23).
+Jesus heads to Bethany, but stops to teach on the Mount of Olives (Mark 13:1-3). - F) Jesus teaches about "the end times" on the Mount of Olives (pictured in the distance from the Temple Mount to the right), in a section of the Bible popularly known as the "Olivet Discourse" (Matthew 24:1-25:46; Mark 13:1-37).

+G) Jesus teaches about the tearing down and rebuilding of the temple, both a metaphor for His own life and a prediction of the destruction of the temple in 70 A.D.
 Rather than the temple being located in a single place (Jerusalem), the New Testament temple is located wherever God's Spirit reigns (1st Corinthians 3:16).
 Allow Jesus to "tear down" and "rebuild" your own temple through His Word on this day!